How to Light your Log Burner from the Top Down

 It's best to have a thin layer of ash underneath, don't clean your stove out fully each time!

-5. Get it lit
+5. Light it up!

-7. Check on the fire
+7. Check on the progress of the fire

-8. Sustain the fire
+8. Sustain a clean burning fire